Want to hang your quilt on a wall? Here is the best way to make a hanging sleeve for a quilt!

 Instructions

 - Start by cutting fabric strips to make the quilt sleeve.
 (If your quilt is wide, you may need to cut an extra strip to piece a longer sleeve.)
-For a finished 5" sleeve, cut the strip 10-1/2 inches by the finished width of the quilt.
+For a finished 5" sleeve, cut the strip 10-1/2 inches wide by the finished width of your quilt.
 For a 4" quilt sleeve, cut the strip 8-1/2 inches.

 - Finish both edges by taking the strip to your ironing board and first pressing 1/4" in from each of the short edges.

-Fold over again and press again, forming a folded, finished edge.
+Fold over again and press again, forming a folded finished edge.

 - Topstitch the folded ends of the strip of fabric to secure the finished edges.
+This finishes the side of the sleeve.

 - Back to your ironing board.
 This is the trick I love.
-With wrong sides together, press the sleeve in half lengthwise.
+With the wrong sides together, press the sleeve in half lengthwise.

 - Open up the fabric.
 Using the pressed line in the middle of the fabric, fold both sides into the center.